qaalabs/DE5M4/docs/day2/cloud/guidelines.md

 - Keep exercises cloud-provider agnostic by focusing on capabilities rather than specific services
 - Use consistent iconography for architecture diagrams that works across providers
-- Emphasize design principles and patterns over specific implementation details
+- Emphasise design principles and patterns over specific implementation details
 - Connect back to the Agile principles from Day 1 when discussing implementation planning
 - Encourage participants to think about how their work environment's cloud strategy would influence their design decisions